bxparks/AceTime/USER_GUIDE.md

 Here is a short summary for an 8-bit microcontroller (e.g. Arduino Nano):

-* Using the `TimeZone` class with a `BasicZoneProcessor` for one timezone takes about 6140 bytes of flash memory and 193 bytes of static RAM.
+* Using the `TimeZone` class with a `BasicZoneProcessor` for one timezone takes about 6 kB of flash memory and 193 bytes of static RAM.
-* Using 2 timezones with `BasiCZoneProcessorincreases the consumption to 6628 bytes of flash and 231 bytes of RAM.
+* Using 2 timezones with `BasiCZoneProcessor increases the consumption to about 7 kB of flash and 207 bytes of RAM.
-* Loading the entire `zonedb::` zoneinfo database consumes 20354 bytes of flash and 601 bytes of RAM.
+* Loading the entire `zonedb::` zoneinfo database consumes 21 kB bytes of flash and 597 bytes of RAM.
-* Adding the `SystemClock` to the `TimeZone` and `BasicZoneProcessor` with one timezone consumes 8436 bytes of flash and 344 bytes of RAM.
+* Adding the `SystemClock` to the `TimeZone` and `BasicZoneProcessor` with one timezone consumes 8.5 kB bytes of flash and 352 bytes of RAM.

-These numbers indicate that the AceTime library is useful even on a limited 8-bit controller with only 30-32kB of flash and 2kB of RAM.
-As a concrete example, the [WorldClock](examples/WorldClock) program contains 3 OLED displays over SPI, 2 buttons, one DS3231 chip, and 3 timezones using AceTime, and these all fit inside a Arduino Pro Micro limit of 30kB flash and 2.5kB of RAM.
+These numbers indicate that the AceTime library is useful even on a limited 8-bit controller with only 30-32 kB of flash and 2 kB of RAM.
+As a concrete example, the [WorldClock](examples/WorldClock) program contains 3 OLED displays over SPI, 2 buttons, one DS3231 chip, and 3 timezones using AceTime, and these all fit inside a Arduino Pro Micro limit of 30 kB flash and 2.5 kB of RAM.

 ## Comparisons to Other Time Libraries